Domain Boundaries in a Metallic Distortive Polar Metal: Discussion

 Efforts were made to explore all potential influences on the observed surface effects at domain boundaries.
-For example, effects related to magnetism were ruled out, as hysteresis measurements displayed a characteristically paramagnetic response (see Extended data Fig. 1d).
+For example, effects related to magnetism were ruled out, as hysteresis measurements displayed a characteristically paramagnetic response (see Fig. S1d).
 The degree of chemical ordering was not characterized in this study, but nevertheless may have an effect on the observed domain boundary behavior.
 The influence of strain could be more involved, since electronic work functions may be lowered at grain boundaries \cite{Khisamov2013,Orlova2018}, due to lattice distortions and grain boundary defects (e.g. dislocations).
-However, the examined $\{100\}_{PC}/\{110\}_{PC}$ herringbone microstructure exhibited only the necessary localized elastic strain at all boundaries without noticeable differences pertaining to their geometric polarization discontinuity (see Extended Data Fig. 3d).
-Further, the prevailing ‘interlocking Y pattern’ observed for the herringbone morphology by 4D-STEM DPC (Figure \ref{fig:figure2}) and copper decoration and surface oxidation (Figure \ref{fig:figure3}) was not commensurate with elastic strain.
+However, the examined $\{100\}_{PC}/\{110\}_{PC}$ herringbone microstructure exhibited only the necessary localized elastic strain at all boundaries without noticeable differences pertaining to their geometric polarization discontinuity (see Fig. S3).
+Further, the prevailing ‘interlocking Y pattern’ observed for the herringbone morphology by 4D-STEM DPC (Figure \ref{fig:figure2}), preferential copper decoration, and surface oxidation (Figure \ref{fig:figure3}) was not commensurate with elastic strain.
 In addition, work function differences between adjacent domain surfaces may lead to Fermi level equilibration at boundaries, forming a “contact potential” at twin interfaces \cite{hutchinson1968}.
 However, this alone cannot describe the bi-modal electronic behavior observed between H-H and T-T boundaries, where subtle shifts in crystallography associated with polar axis orientations between domains may aide in local variation in the DOS.
 Recent efforts to study electronic states of twin and grain boundaries in Cu \cite{ni2024} showed surplus carriers at twin boundaries vis-à-vis bulk, but found no complementary depleted twin boundaries.
 Thus, while the patterning of deposited Cu and oxidation is commensurate with the H-H or T-T ``charged”/``charge-depleted” boundaries it is still mechanistically unclear, and geometric polarization discontinuities may affect free carrier density.
+The role of complex electronic structure stabilizing $\gamma$,$\gamma_{2}$ Hume-Rothery\cite{Pettifor1997} phases may also influence domain boundary behavior.